Konnng/jquery-mobile-toast/README.md

 Type: `Number or String`
 Default: `2000`

 Duration of message show to the user.
+Possible values: "short", "long" number in milliseconds.

 **Example:**